 practice, I sat cross-legged

 on a blanket.
-Something between
+Something between the kindergarten giggles

 and parent chatter muffled